ibm-cloud-docs/satellite/link-endpoints.md

 </figure>
 </p>

-1. When you create an endpoint for your destination resource, a node port is opened for the {{site.data.keyword.satelliteshort}} Link connector on your {{site.data.keyword.satelliteshort}} control plane worker nodes.
-Requests from sources in your {{site.data.keyword.satelliteshort}} location are made to the {{site.data.keyword.satelliteshort}} Link connector host name and the node port, such as `nae4dce0eb35957baff66-edfc0a8ba65085c5081eced6816c5b9c-c000.us-east.satellite.appdomain.cloud:30819`.
-This Link host name and node port are mapped to the destination resource's domain and port.
+1. When you create an endpoint for your destination resource, a port is opened for the {{site.data.keyword.satelliteshort}} Link connector on your {{site.data.keyword.satelliteshort}} control plane worker nodes.
+Requests from sources in your {{site.data.keyword.satelliteshort}} location are made to the {{site.data.keyword.satelliteshort}} Link connector host name and the port, such as `nae4dce0eb35957baff66-edfc0a8ba65085c5081eced6816c5b9c-c000.us-east.satellite.appdomain.cloud:30819`.
+This Link host name and port are mapped to the destination resource's domain and port.

 2. The {{site.data.keyword.satelliteshort}} Link connector forwards the request to the {{site.data.keyword.satelliteshort}} Link tunnel server on the {{site.data.keyword.satelliteshort}} control plane master over a secured TLS connection.